-- We obtained grant funding from the Scottish Government to assist us to purchase 4 properties on the open market. - Our fourth year of providing a day-to-day repairs and void repairs service to 950 Eildon Housing Association properties in the central Scottish Borders area has been successful. - Our third year of providing a repairs, maintenance, and voids repairs to 115 properties used by Scottish Borders Council to provide temporary accommodation to homeless household has been successful. - We completed an extensive external refurbishment programme for 68 flats/maisonettes on the Upper Langlee estate. - We continued to progress our plans for the demolition of 159 properties and provision of 109 new build properties in Upper Langlee.
-Detailed planning permission for the new build properties has been obtained from Scottish Borders Council.
-A tender exercise for a contractor to undertake a demolition of phase 1 properties is being undertaken with demolition scheduled to commence in 2022. - We continued to work closely with Warmworks and successfully installed air source heat pumps to 32 of our properties with plans to undertake such works to further properties which meet the grant funding criteria.
+- Our third year of providing a repairs, maintenance, and voids repairs to 115 properties used by Scottish Borders Council to provide temporary accommodation to homeless household has been successful. - We completed the demolition of 99 dwellings and 74 garages in Upper Langlee. - We continued to progress our plans for the provision of 109 new build properties in Upper Langlee.
+Detailed planning permission for the new build properties has been obtained from Scottish Borders Council. - A tender exercise for a contractor to undertake the new build of phase 1 properties is being undertaken. - We continued to work closely with Warmworks and successfully installed air source heat pumps to 40 of our properties.
+We were awarded net zero heat funding of £400,000 to install air source heat pumps, PV solar panels and battery storage to approximately 30 of our properties.

-Other activities during the year
+Other acthities during the year

-- We completed extensive Planned, Cyclical and Reactive Maintenance Programmes during the year in line with projected plans. - We recruited 3 new Board Members to the company, broadening the skills, knowledge, and experience within the Board, strengthening our governance arrangements, and improving our gender balance on the Board. - In partnership with the other Borders based RSL's, we delivered support to tenants facing fuel poverty and specifically extreme fuel debt and the risk of self-disconnection.
-During 2021/22 we paid £22,287 from the SFHA Social Housing Fuel Support Fund, helping 37 tenants with extreme fuel debt, and issued 271 fuel bank vouchers helping households which comprised 532 people, 339 adults 193 children. - We completed a comprehensive Tenant and Owner Satisfaction Survey which reached all of Waverley Housing tenants/households and feu area owners. - We maintained a high level of service delivery and performance during the Coronavirus Pandemic and successfully implemented hybrid working arrangements which continue to meet the needs of tenants and staff. - The Audit and Internal Control Committee reviewed a substantial evidence base, as part of the process involved in submitting our Annual Assurance Statement for 2021, to the Scottish Housing Regulator. - Communication and consultation with tenants and other stakeholders is still high on our agenda.
-During 2021/22 we consulted on a range of matters including rent increase proposals and various policies.
-Emphasis has been given to undertaking focused communications and consultation with residents living in Upper Langlee who will be affected by our estate regeneration plans. - Following submission of our Annual Assurance Statement to the Scottish Housing Regulator we drew up a Compliance Action Plan to progress various items where we felt there was room for improvement.
-We have progressed most of the items on this Action Plan. - We continue our programme of inspections of common areas in feu areas that we own, and information gathered can assist in identifying any priority areas requiring repair or maintenance. - We carried out a review of our Factoring service to ensure that we are compliant with the Revised Code of Practice for Factors which came into force in August 2021. - We completed a procurement exercise to appoint a suitable contractor to assist us in ensuring all our properties have an electrical condition inspection report and compliant fire/smoke detection systems in place. - We met our commitments to achieving Community Benefit Clauses, by recruiting a full time Modern Apprentice to cover external contracts including the Scottish Borders Council Repairs contract.
+- We completed extensive Planned, Cyclical and Reactive Maintenance Programmes during the year in line with projected plans. - In partnership with the other Borders based RSL's, we delivered support to tenants facing fuel poverty and specifically extreme fuel debt and the risk of self-disconnection.
+During 2022/23 we paid £33,485 from the SFHA Social Housing Fuel Support Fund, helping 75 tenants with extreme fuel debt, and issued 530 fuel bank vouchers to the value of £20,433 helping households which comprised 1,023 people, 711 adults 312 children. - We continue to offer hybrid working arrangements which continue to meet the needs of tenants and staff. - The Audit and Internal Control Committee reviewed a substantial evidence base, as part of the process involved in submitting our Annual Assurance Statement for 2022, to the Scottish Housing Regulator. - Communication and consultation with tenants and other stakeholders is still high on our agenda.
+During 2022/23 we consulted on a range of matters including rent increase proposals; annual charter report and our planned programmes.
+We developed a communications plan in relation to the Upper Langlee demolition phase.
+This included communication with tenants, residents, press and external colleagues.
+This will continue as we move in to the new build phase. - Following submission of our Annual Assurance Statement to the Scottish Housing Regulator we drew up a Compliance Action Plan to progress various items where we felt there was room for improvement.
+We have progressed most of the items on this Action Plan. - We continue our programme of inspections of common areas in feu areas that we own, and information gathered can assist in identifying any priority areas requiring repair or maintenance. - We met our commitments to achieving Community Benefit Clauses, by recruiting a full time Modern Apprentice to cover external contracts including the Scottish Borders Council Repairs contract.
 We are also providing on the job experience and offering opportunities to shadow officers to see different roles within the organisation.
+We completed a community benefit exercise in Upper Langlee to paint the underpass.